-Cost: \$100.00 enrollment fee and \$10.00 per hour as needed.
+Cost: \$100.00 enrollment fee and \$10.00\ per hour as needed.
 Enrollment fee includes Oklahoma State Board of Cosmetology and Barbering student registration and exam fee.
 Students must complete hours within their contracted time frame.
-Length: 40-250 hours Schedule: Times and days will vary
+Books and supplies are not included and are the responsibility of the student to purchase prior to starting.